- How long is the conveyancing service for buying or selling property?

 2. Do I need to visit your office at any time during the conveyancing process?

-You are not required to visit us at any point on site.
-The whole conveyancing process can be completed by letter, email and/or phone.
+You are not required to visit us on site at any point as the whole conveyancing process can be completed by letter, email and/or phone.

 3. How much does the service cost?

 There are too many factors that can affect the overall cost of the conveyancing process.
-Your best bet would be to send us an enquiry using the form above.
+Your best bet would be to call us FREE on 0800 616 035 or by filling in our Conveyancing Enquiry form should you require a callback.
 We can then contact you and discuss your situation before giving a quote that fits your needs.

 4. When will I have to pay?